Guitar Lessons

 Lessons are normally given weekly.

 I am available for morning, afternoon, and evening lessons to accommodate work and school schedules.
-I do lessons Monday through Thursday.
+I am available for lessons Monday through Thursday morning, afternoon, and evening.
+Also Friday mornig and early afternoon.
+I do not do weekend lessons.

 To start lessons you will need the following: